kgrantsasson/kgrantsasson.github.io/lab4.md

+# Global Digital Elevation Models (DEM) and Assessing Error Proagation and Uncertainty

+## Stream Channel Analysis of Mount Kilimanjaro, Tanzania

 This week, we expanded our work in lab 3 by using a cammand prompt batch process to complete the hydrological workflow for Kilamanjaro, Tanzania.
 This week however, we used both ASTER and SRTM data and compared the number (error) files in order to determine which data collection system is more accurate for particular landscapes.

+## Data Acquisition

+We accessed DEM and NUM files from Earth Data.
+I downloaded the SO4E037 AND S03EO37 tiles which extend north and south of Mt.
+Kilamanjaro.
+The ASTER data is from the US and Japan Science Teams and the SRTM data is from NASA.
+We used a [python script]

 First, we mosaicked the DEMS and projected them into the correct coordinate system (UTM Zone 37) from the WGS projection.
 I then applied a hillshade with azimuth 315 and height 45 in order to better visualize the terrain.